Copyright is a form of intellectual property. It grants exclusive rights to the creator of original work for its use and distribution.

 The author can partly or wholly transfer his/her rights to another party.
-Right holders can thus be writers, film directors, composers, and publishers, companies and educational institutions as well.
+Right holders can thus be writers, film directors, composers, and publishers, companies, and educational institutions as well.

 The overriding principle of copyright is that the work may only be used with the permission of the author and in the manner specified by the author.
 The author has the exclusive rights to determine the use of his/her work.
 These rights frequently include reproduction, control over derivative works, distribution, public performance, and moral rights such as attribution.

-Exception provisions in copyright laws, however, give users rights to use materials in a certain way, including fair use.
+Exception provisions in copyright laws, however, give users the right to use materials in a certain way, including fair use.
 The development of digital media and computer network technologies have prompted reinterpretation of these exceptions, introduced new difficulties in enforcing copyright, and inspired additional challenges to the philosophical basis of copyright law.
 Simultaneously, businesses with great economic dependence upon copyright, such as those in the music business, have advocated the extension and expansion of copyright and sought additional legal and technological enforcement.